CodeLabTF/FramerMotion-React/README.md

  Framer implementation inspired by
-Tom Is Loading Youtube content.
+Tom Is Loading Youtube channel.